 The US EPA works with state and local air management districts to measure and predict air quality around the country.
-Data and predictions from their AirNow system are available here.
+Data and predictions are available at AirNow system - airnow.gov.

 Stay indoors with the windows closed and use air filtration if available.
 In a closed building, the levels of fire-related air pollutants will generally be lower inside than outside; but the reduction varies widely across buildings.
 In leaky houses without filtration the reduction may be as little as 10 percent.
 See below for guidance on filtering the air.

 Refrain from vigorous activities.
 Being active raises breathing rate and volume — which increases your intake of air pollutants — and allows pollutants to penetrate deeper into your lungs.
 And be mindful that even if you work out in a space with clean air — like a gym that has a good filtration system — an effect of being exposed to air pollutants throughout the day is that you may become tired more easily.